John-Wensink/Week-1/README.md

-First week of .py files, screenshots, and Critical Thinking Drafts
+First week of .py files, screenshots, flowchart, and Critical Thinking